modir/laminas-book/docs/operation.md

 modules of your application.
 At the module level, you define parameters which affect only this module.

+!!! note
-> Some PHP frameworks prefer *conventions over configuration* concept, where
-> most of your parameters are hard-coded and do not require configuration.
+    Some PHP frameworks prefer *conventions over configuration* concept, where most of your parameters are hard-coded and do not require configuration.
-> This makes it faster to develop the application, but makes it less customizable.
+    This makes it faster to develop the application, but makes it less customizable.
-> In Laminas Framework, the *configuration over conventions* concept is used,
-> so you can customize any aspect of your application, but have to
-> spend some time for learning how to do that.
+    In Laminas Framework, the *configuration over conventions* concept is used, so you can customize any aspect of your application, but have to spend some time for learning how to do that.

 ### Application-Level Config Files